-- The harsh summer season suddenly giving way to monsoon or rainy season.
+- The harsh summer season suddenly giving way to the monsoon or rainy season.

-- The north-eastern winter monsoon do not cause much rainfall except along the Coromandel coast (TN coast) after getting moisture from the Bay of Bengal.
+- The north-eastern winter monsoon does not cause much rainfall except along the Coromandel coast (TN coast) after getting moisture from the Bay of Bengal.

 - The changes in the upper air circulation over Indian landmass is brought about by Jet streams.
 (Will be explained in detail in Indian Monsoons)

 - Westerly jet stream blows at a very high speed during winter over the sub-tropical zone.